 Symptoms of Hip Arthritis

 Patients with hip arthritis usually experience difficulty walking, since the pain can manifest itself in not only the hip, but also the groin, thigh, buttocks or knee.
-Additionally, patients may have quite a bit of discomfort after they having been seated for a long period of time.
+Additionally, patients may have quite a bit of discomfort after they have been seated for a long period of time.
 The pain is often described as sharp and intense.
 Symptoms of hip arthritis may include:

 - Stiffness in the hip